Welcome to Project 2013B, a project connecting people with matching 2013B 'Duplicated Serial Number' star notes.

 Project 2013B is an attempt to connect people with matching $1 star notes (specifically series 2013 with a B seal) that have a 'Duplicated Serial Number' error.
 This was a printing error by the Bureau of Engraving and Printing, in which a range of serial numbers that were printed on $1 banknotes at their Washington DC facility, were accidently printed again at their Fort Worth, TX facility.

-Normally, every bill of every denomination will have its own unique serial number, but this was not the case in the print runs of these 'New York' (B seal) Federal Reserve Notes.
+Normally, every $1 bill of a given series (year) will have its own unique serial number, but this was not the case in the print runs of these 'New York' (B seal) Federal Reserve Notes.
 The main difference between the two bills is a tiny indicator showing if it was printed in Fort Worth or in Washington DC.

 To be a valid error note, the duplicated serial numbers MUST fall within one of these two serial number ranges: